adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

 ### 5\.
 Configure your hosting (optional)

 When a developer pushes a change to the repository or a content editor updates content on CloudCannon, CloudCannon automatically starts a build.
 When the build completes, it’s pushed to CloudCannon’s production-grade global hosting [which ranks among the fastest and most stable with its peers](https://cloudcannon.com/community/jamstack-hosting-comparison/).
-All sites on CloudCannon come with their own generated domain name which you can use as a testing or staging environment or you can point your own domain at CloudCannon’s servers for your production website.
+All sites on CloudCannon come with their own generated domain name which you can use as a testing or staging environment, or you can point your own domain at CloudCannon’s servers for your production website.

 ![Screenshot of CloudCannon interface](https://cc-dam.imgix.net/cloudcannon-custom-domain.png)